mwadman/mwadman.github.io/_posts/2018-08-03-OpenStack-Lab-Network-HTTP.markdown

   notify: Restart nginx
 ```

-We also need to define the variable `nginx_root`, as we've used it in the jinja template.
+We also need to define the variable `nginx_root`, as we've used it in the Jinja template.
 The file we're creating to do so will be `/etc/ansible/roles/nginx-ztp/defaults/main.yml`
-I'm using the role defaults to define this, because the value we'll set this to (`/var/www`) is the default of nginx.
+I'm using the role defaults to define this because the value we'll set this to (`/var/www`) is the default of nginx.

 ```yaml
 ---